Choose an amount to give

 Give your zakat and sadaqah during the blessed days of Dhul Hijjah and reap the rewards of this blessed month.
 Don’t forget though to give your qurbani in time for Eid!

-After praying Fajr Salah in Mina, pilgrims performing Hajj head to the plains of Arafat.
+After praying Fajr in Mina, pilgrims performing Hajj head to the plains of Arafat.
 They recite istaghfar (asking for forgiveness) and make earnest dua.
 Upon reaching Mount Arafat, pilgrims observe shortened Dhuhr and Asr prayers (2 rakat instead of 4).

 On this day there is a sermon delivered from Masjid al-Nimra on Mount Arafat.
 If you are performing Hajj, remember to listen to the khutbah if possible.
 Your group may also facilitate a translation of this sermon in English.